-Smarts #1: Because this recipe includes pancakes and marinated tempeh, the prep takes a bit more time than many of our weeknight-friendly meals.
-Be sure to plan ahead or buy frozen vegetarian-friendly breakfast sausages to serve instead of the tempeh.
+Smarts #1: Because this recipe includes from-scratch sausage, the prep takes a bit more time than many of our weeknight-friendly meals.
+Grab some frozen pre-made breakfast sausages if you want to shave off some prep time.

 Smarts #2: Like many dried spices, pumpkin pie spice will lose flavor as it sits.
 If you are using an older jar, you might want to add a bit more than listed in the recipe to be sure you get the flavor.

 - Flour, gluten-free - 2 cups (use a blend that can be substituted 1-1 for all-purpose flour)

 - Pumpkin pie spice - 2 tsp

 - Buttermilk, low-fat - 2 1/2 cups

 - Butter - 3 Tbsp, melted (plus more for serving)

 - Sage, fresh (opt) - 3 leaves, finely chopped